Zubax/jafit/README.md

 on a regular H-axis grid; the difference is that the used method ensures consistent Euclidean distances between the sample points.
 This is useful with irregularly sampled curves, but may cause adverse effects if the reference curves contain large gaps, as the interpolation error within the gaps may be large.

+If interpolation is not used (it is not by default), then the optimizer will naturally assign higher importance to the regions of the curve with higher density of sample points.
+This may be leveraged to great advantage if the reference curve is pre-processed to leave out the regions that are less important for the fitting.

 If the reference curve is only a part of the hysteresis loop, then the tool will use simple heuristics to guess the reasonable H amplitude for solving the JA equation,